VerbingNouns/AdventuresInR/README.md

 The room does not contain any PCs and we would ask attendees to *bring laptops with copies of R and RStudio already installed*
 (please visit  [https://www.r-project.org/](https://www.r-project.org/) to download R, and [https://www.rstudio.com/](https://www.rstudio.com/) to download RStudio).
 We believe that it’s preferable to work on laptops rather than university machines as it is much easier to update R to the latest version.

 If you already have R and RStudio installed, we recommend you update to the latest versions.
-The recent updates in R version 3.5.0 are substantial and will require the re-installation of any packages you have previously installed.
-Instructions and help for doing so can be found here: [https://www.r-statistics.com/2018/04/r-3-5-0-is-released-major-release-with-many-new-features/](https://www.r-statistics.com/2018/04/r-3-5-0-is-released-major-release-with-many-new-features/)
+Updating R means you need to also update any installed packages.

 ### Notes: